oroinc/documentation/cookbook/how_to_accelerate_import.rst

 During regular import operation, the validation process is performed twice: first, during the validation itself and then before saving imported entities (invalid entities will not be saved to the DB).
 Initial validation can be skipped and import can be performed without it.
-To do so, start import command in no interaction mode with the ``--no-interaction`` option:
+To do so, start the import command in no interaction mode with the ``--no-interaction`` option:

 .. code-block:: bash